The Major Forex Currency Pairs

 USD/CHF

 The pair has a historically strong negative correlation with EUR/USD because Switzerland’s economy is deeply integrated with the eurozone.
 When EUR/USD rises, USD/CHF often falls simultaneously.
-This correlation is useful context but is not perfectly consistent and has broken down during major risk events when both the dollar and franc are sought as havens.
+This correlation is broader market context but is not perfectly consistent and has broken down during major risk events when both the dollar and franc are sought as havens.

 NZD/USD